merlin-quix/quix-docs/docs/index.md

 ## Core resources

-Take a look under the hood and get to know our SDK and APIs
+Take a look under the hood and get to know our SDK and APIs.
+Blah blah blah.

 <div class="grid cards" markdown>